-In the world of web design, there are a multitude of steps between project kickoff and successful launch.
+In the world of web design, there is a multitude of steps between project kickoff and successful launch.
 Often, the content portion of a project can be the most challenging.

 Less really is more.
 It’s important that content is informative but concise, and delivered in a way that will attract and engage customers.